whizzml/examples/tutorials/docs/101_optiml.md

 You can test this code in the [WhizzML REPL](https://bigml.com/labs/repl/).

+Note that create calls are not waiting for the asynchronous resources to be finished before returning control.
+However, when a resource is used to generate another one, the next create call will wait for the origin resource to be finished before starting the creation process (e.g, `(create-dataset source-id)` will wait for the source to be finished before creating the dataset from it).

 You can check all the available creation arguments in the [API documentation](https://bigml.com/api/optimls#op_optiml_arguments).